0WYN/WeatherWebsite/README.md

-##WeatherWebsite##
+## Weather Website
-This website's purpose is so showcase and learn how to use APIs API being used is from: https://openweathermap.org/
+This repo's purpose is to explore and experiment with using APIs to display weather information.
+API being used is from: https://openweathermap.org/